AntonKueltz/fastecdsa/README.rst

 Security
 --------
-No known current issues.
+I am not aware of any current issues.
+There is no nonce reuse, no branching on secret material, and all points are validated before any operations are performed on them.
 Timing side challenges are mitigated via Montgomery point multiplication.
 Nonces are generated per RFC6979.
+That being said crypto is tricky and I'm not beyond making mistakes.
+Please use a more established and reviewed library for security critical applications.
+Open an issue or email me if you see any seurity issue or risk with this library.

 .. _GMP: https://gmplib.org/